atulkrishnathakur/greenbook/README.md

 ```

-2. Create the `nginx.conf` file in project root directory.
+2. Create the `greenbook/nginx.conf` file in project root directory to use in docker.
 ```
 events {}

 http {
     upstream fastapi_server {
-        server fastapiapp:8000; # Reference the FastAPI service name and port }
+        server fastapiapp:8000; # It is the yml file service name and port }

     server {